kbengine/kbengine/kbe/src/lib/python/Doc/c-api/unicode.rst

    possible.
 This macro does not raise exceptions.

-Plain Py_UNICODE
-""""""""""""""""
+These APIs can be used to work with surrogates:

+.. c:macro:: Py_UNICODE_IS_SURROGATE(ch)

+   Check if *ch* is a surrogate (``0xD800 <= ch <= 0xDFFF``).

+.. c:macro:: Py_UNICODE_IS_HIGH_SURROGATE(ch)

+   Check if *ch* is an high surrogate (``0xD800 <= ch <= 0xDBFF``).

+.. c:macro:: Py_UNICODE_IS_LOW_SURROGATE(ch)

+   Check if *ch* is a low surrogate (``0xDC00 <= ch <= 0xDFFF``).

+.. c:macro:: Py_UNICODE_JOIN_SURROGATES(high, low)

+   Join two surrogate characters and return a single Py_UCS4 value.
+   *high* and *low* are respectively the leading and trailing surrogates in a surrogate pair.

+Creating and accessing Unicode strings
+""""""""""""""""""""""""""""""""""""""

 To create Unicode objects and access their basic sequence properties, use these
 APIs:

+.. c:function:: PyObject* PyUnicode_New(Py_ssize_t size, Py_UCS4 maxchar)

+   Create a new Unicode object.  *maxchar* should be the true maximum code point to be placed in the string.
+As an approximation, it can be rounded up to the nearest value in the sequence 127, 255, 65535, 1114111.

+   This is the recommended way to allocate a new Unicode object.
+Objects created using this function are not resizable.

+   .. versionadded:: 3.3

-.. c:function:: PyObject* PyUnicode_FromUnicode(const Py_UNICODE *u, Py_ssize_t size)
+.. c:function:: PyObject* PyUnicode_FromKindAndData(int kind, const void *buffer, \

-   Create a Unicode object from the Py_UNICODE buffer *u* of the given size. *u* may be *NULL* which causes the contents to be undefined.
-It is the user's responsibility to fill in the needed data.
-The buffer is copied into the new object.
-If the buffer is not *NULL*, the return value might be a shared object.
-   Therefore, modification of the resulting Unicode object is only allowed when *u* is *NULL*.
+                                                    Py_ssize_t size)

+   Create a new Unicode object with the given *kind* (possible values are :c:macro:`PyUnicode_1BYTE_KIND` etc., as returned by :c:func:`PyUnicode_KIND`).
+The *buffer* must point to an array of *size* units of 1, 2 or 4 bytes per character, as given by the kind.

+   .. versionadded:: 3.3

 .. c:function:: PyObject* PyUnicode_FromStringAndSize(const char *u, Py_ssize_t size)

    Create a Unicode object from the char buffer *u*.
-The bytes will be interpreted as being UTF-8 encoded.  *u* may also be *NULL* which causes the contents to be undefined.
-It is the user's responsibility to fill in the needed data.
+The bytes will be interpreted as being UTF-8 encoded.
 The buffer is copied into the new object.
-If the buffer is not *NULL*, the return value might be a shared object.
-Therefore, modification of the resulting Unicode object is only allowed when *u* is *NULL*.
+If the buffer is not *NULL*, the return value might be a shared object, i.e. modification of the data is not allowed.

+   If *u* is *NULL*, this function behaves like :c:func:`PyUnicode_FromUnicode` with the buffer set to *NULL*.
+This usage is deprecated in favor of :c:func:`PyUnicode_New`.

 .. c:function:: PyObject *PyUnicode_FromString(const char *u)